NoroffFEU/development-platforms/src/content/docs/baas/NHost/NHost-case-study.md

 ## Getting Started

-To get started using NHost you need to create an account with them first, You can sign up with your Github account, or by adding your email and a password.
+To get started using NHost you need to create an account with them first.
+You can sign up with your Github account, or by adding your email and a password.

 When your account is created you can start on your project.